Why I Buy Black

 Hi!
 I’m Jamie, an adopted Atlantan, licensed attorney, and social advocate.
 I’m a lover of books, tea, and anything to do with a planner.

 I love God and people, especially the young ones, and I live to serve my communities in the ways they need it most.
-During the day, I facilitate learning experiences for children, and I love to explore and support Black-owned businesses in my free time.
+During the day, I work to help families find stability, and I love to explore and support Black-owned businesses in my free time.

 My dream is to make a difference to someone, somewhere.
 And I’m ABSOLUTELY rooting for everybody Black (*Issa Rae voice*).